Table of Contents

 getLinksByCategory, buildRedirectUrl from "./utils"

-(data) ~12 entries, slug | url | affiliateUrl | category ...
+(data) entries with slug | url | affiliateUrl | category ...

+Because the type definitions and call sites are already in the map, a request like "add a category field to every entry" lands with the model knowing where the type lives and which sites reference it, without you naming them.
 Cline has no equivalent.
 The agent can search_files on demand, but there is no precomputed, ranked, always-in-context map.
-On a 200-file legacy repo, that shows up as fewer “let me grep for that” round-trips and a lower rate of invented function names.
+On a 200-file legacy repo, that shows up as fewer "let me grep for that" round-trips and a lower rate of invented function names.

 2. Per-language edit format (whole/diff/udiff/architect)